Guest post by Ella @ Ella in Wanderlust

 There are a host of water sport activities that are free to use including kayaking.
 I excitedly decided to take out a double kayak which was an incredibly relaxing activity.
 I could even see numerous fish swimming beneath our kayak.
 There was a beautiful silence around us only broken by the slicing of our paddle into the waves.

-A member of staff watches the beach and the ocean to check for any strong waves or animals like sharks or jellyfish.
+A member of the staff watches the beach and the ocean to check for any strong waves or animals like sharks or jellyfish.
 This gives you peace of mind especially when swimming or taking a kayak quite far out.

 The Best Service I have Ever Received